Anthony Adverse: Critical response

 On TCM, film critic Leonard Maltin gives the picture a positive review of 3.5/4 stars, praising the "Blockbuster filmization of Hervey Allen bestseller ... of young man gaining maturity through adventures in various parts of early 19th-century Europe, Cuba, and Africa" and the film's cinematography and "rousing musical score", both winners of Academy Awards.

-The film holds a 20% "rotten" rating on Rotten Tomatoes with an average rating of 4.31/10.
-This is the lowest score of any Best Picture Oscar-nominated film on the website; yet, Rotten Tomatoes lists just ten reviews, so the cited score reflects only a relatively small sampling of critics.
+It is the lowest-rated film to ever be nominated for Best Picture film on the website.

 Box office

 The film was Warner Bros.' most popular release of 1936.
 It was also the studio's most expensive production that year, with an overall budget of $1,192,000.
 That hefty expense, however, proved to be a wise investment, for Anthony Adverse generated $1,558,000 in profits at the box office for Warner Bros., earning the studio $1,783,000 domestically and $967,000 in foreign markets.